Quantum $K$-invariants via Quot schemes II: Vafa--Intriligator type formula

 \begin{theorem} For any $\GLr$-representation $\mathrm{V}$ and the level $\ell$ satisfying $-r<\ell\le (N-r)$, we have

 where \begin{itemize} \item the sum is over all $\binom{N}{r}$ sets of $r$ distinct roots $z_1,z_2,\dots,z_r$ of

-\item $v(z_1,\dots,z_r)$ is the character of $\rV$, and \item the operation $[t^{d}]$ on a symmetric Laurent polynomial in the $N$ roots of~\eqref{eq:equivariant-bethe-ansatz} involves three steps: express the Laurent polynomial in terms of $t$ using~\eqref{eq:equivariant-bethe-ansatz}, expand it as a power series around $t=0$, and extract the coefficient of $t^{d}$. \end{itemize} \end{theorem}
+and $\alpha_i$ is the character of $T=\left(\bb{C}^*\right)^N$ given by the $i$-th projection; \item $v(z_1,\dots,z_r)$ is the character of $\rV$; and \item the operation $[t^{d}]$ on a symmetric Laurent polynomial in the $N$ roots of~\eqref{eq:equivariant-bethe-ansatz} involves three steps: express the Laurent polynomial in terms of $t$ using~\eqref{eq:equivariant-bethe-ansatz}, expand it as a power series around $t=0$, and extract the coefficient of $t^{d}$. \end{itemize} \end{theorem}